Elmira Prison: Prison camp

 The camp's first Commandant was Major Henry V. Colt (brother of the famous pistol maker Samuel Colt) of the 104th New York Volunteers.
 He was given charge over the prisoners because of an inability to serve in the field (due to injury), a characteristic that many in his position in similar prison camps shared with him.
-A man of relatively even temperament, Colt achieved what few officers in the war were able to in that he was liked by both Union and Confederate soldiers.
+A man of relatively even temperament, Colt achieved what few officers in the war were able to do, in that he was liked by both Union and Confederate soldiers.

 Preparations of the camp were completed by the end of June, and Hoffman ordered 2,000 POWs to be transferred from the prison camp in Point Lookout, Maryland.
 They were divided into groups of 400 and given rations for the two day sea voyage up to Jersey City, New Jersey.
 The journey was extremely uncomfortable for the POWs in the overcrowded and filthy holds of the ships, even to the point that some men slept standing up.
-Once there, the first group of 400 prisoners were loaded aboard a train for the 17–20 hour trip to Elmira.
+Once there, the first group of 400 prisoners was loaded aboard a train for the 17–20 hour trip to Elmira.
 8,000 men would eventually be transferred from Point Lookout to Elmira not only due to overcrowding but also because of its vulnerability to attack from land and sea.

 The train arrived in Elmira in the early morning of July 6.
 The POWs were then unloaded, put in double columns, and marched to the camp.
 Eyewitnesses describe the men as being dirty and ragged, but happy to be removed from their previous horrid confinement.
 Upon arriving at the camp, they were counted, divided into groups of 100, and shown their quarters.

 Shohola disaster

 The transfer of prisoners continued without incident until July 15, when a train carrying 833 Confederate POWs and 128 Union guards bound for Elmira collided with a coal train coming from the opposite direction.
 49 POWs and 17 guards were killed with many more seriously wounded.
 The rail line was cleared of wreckage by the next day, and survivors were loaded aboard another train to continue their journey.
 News quickly spread of the accident, and by the time the train pulled into the station in Elmira later that night, a large crowd had gathered.

 Eastman was waiting at the station with a special contingent of stretcher bearers, guards, and a caravan of 12 wagons.
 Those that could walk were removed first and marched by a torchlight procession to the camp where they received a warm meal.
 The more seriously wounded were then loaded aboard the wagons and followed suit.
 Amputations were performed first as was the custom of the day, followed by attending to those that were less critical (also known as triage).
-Though the understaffed and undersupplied medical personnel worked tirelessly to treat the wounded, some men still lay unattended days later.
+Though the understaffed and under supplied medical personnel worked tirelessly to treat the wounded, some men still lay unattended days later.